 - This policy makes clear procedures for responding to and managing drug-related incidents including the sanction following any incident.

 PROCEDURES CONCERNING THE SUSPICION OF DRUG OR SUBSTANCE ABUSE

 If any member of staff has suspicions of drug or substance abuse he/she should follow the procedure below.

 a.
 Rumour/suspicion of drug or substance abuse:

 If a member of staff hears or suspects that a student or students are involved in drug or substance abuse he/she must immediately inform the Headmistress; unless the situation demands instant action by the member of staff, no investigation should be conducted.
 The Headmistress will initiate an investigation into the matter in consultation with the relevant teacher and/or other senior staff members.

 When there are reasonable grounds to suggest that a student has taken drugs (which could be based on possession, behaviour, the finding of materials linked with the taking of drugs or other information) Dominican Convent High School Harare reserves the right, having first explained the procedure and gained the parent’s consent (for students under the age of 18), to conduct a drugs’ test.

-- A drugs’ test will be administered by a member of staff from the Sanatorium in the presence of the relevant Housemistress or other senior member of staff if the Housemistress is not available.
+ii.
+A drugs’ test will be administered by a member of staff from the Sanatorium in the presence of the relevant senior member of staff.
 Such a test will be carried out as soon as possible after consent has been given.